 The brand can steer misconceptions about one country to another and highlight its place in the target markets.
 The role of branding in the overarching development of countries is to the extent that one of the United Nations affiliated organizations, the World Intellectual Property Organization, has a mission to assist branding in developing and poor countries.
 Branding can be especially important in retail and create a strong competitive nature [19].
 Brand awareness with the ease of remembering a brand's services not only reduces the risk of losing customers, but also helps to promote a brand's word-of-mouth advertising and brand name promotion [7].
 The top brand is unconsciously for the customer in the sense of better quality of the product or service.
+In the current competitive environment, banks can use their brand equity to maintain and improve their standing over other banks and to influence customers' preference in choosing their services [11].
 As internal branding creates a shared understanding of the brand across the organization, it enables employees to fulfill the brand alliance when exposed to service.
 In short, then, internal branding can help employees understand brand values and combine them to create brand reality on employees' attitudes and shape their behaviors to integrate with the brand [14].
 Therefore, in this study, we investigate the impact of brand business experience on brand equity by mediating the role of emotional commitment and customer satisfaction and moderating employee empathy.